 ****During these unsettling times we are keen to do all we can to help the contemporary craft industry.
 We will be happy to discuss adjustments to membership arrangements/fees to try and help as best as we can in the coming weeks and months.**** Our commission is 22% on all sales.
-It costs £170 to join us a seller for a year, with a reduced fee of £120 from the second year on.
-This fee can be paid in one go or split into smaller payments if it helps you.
+It costs £170 to join us as a seller for a year, with a reduced fee of £120 from the second year on.
+This fee can be paid in one go or split into monthly payments.
 The price includes the set up of your selling pages on our site, continuous support, proofreading, editing and image formatting if needed, a point of advice and support on exhibitions and events, marketing of your work on madebyhandonline.com, management of all transactions, opportunities within our national PR campaigns and social networking activities, and certain branded packaging materials.
 We never charge for inclusion in our PR & marketing campaigns.
 If you would like the opportunity to join our site, become one of our selected sellers and work with us, simply follow the instructions below.
 We receive a lot of applications, so please do tell us as much as you can about your work, how you market yourself and why you want to be part of our community.
 Please do feel free to get in touch if you have any questions at all.

 Business name (if different):

 First line of address